Kaiurungi Hao Ika

 What are the chances of getting a job?

-Most fishing skipper opportunities arise due to retirements.
-The fishing skipper workforce is ageing, and a significant number are likely to retire between 2017 and 2022, which will create more opportunities for people wanting to enter the role.
+The fishing skipper workforce is ageing and many will retire over the next five years, which will create more opportunities for people wanting to enter the role.

 Some skippers own their boats, others are employed by fishing companies

-Most of the 1,500 fishing boats registered in New Zealand are used on inshore waters – only about 35 have deep-sea fishing permits.
+Most of the 1,500 fishing boats registered in New Zealand operate in inshore waters, only about 35 have deep-sea fishing permits.

 Progression and specialisations

-Fishing skippers can progress to work in onshore management roles, such as vessel manager, within a fishing company.
+Fishing skippers can progress to work on non-fishing vessels or move into onshore management roles, such as vessel manager, within a fishing company.

 They specialise in either deep-sea or inshore fishing.